-- 72. Plaintiff Jane Doe alleges and incorporates by reference the allegations set forth in paragraphs 1 through 71 as if fully set forth herein. - 73.
-The arbitrary detention of Plaintiff Jane Doe described herein constitutes a "tort ... committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Claims Act, 28 U.S.C. §1350, in that they were in violation of customary international law prohibiting arbitrary detention as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions and other authorities.
+Plaintiff constitutes a "tort ... committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Claims Act, 28 U.S.C. § 1350, in that it was in violation of customary international law prohibiting extrajudicial killing as reflected, expressed, defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions and other authorities.

-- 74. Plaintiff Jane Doe was detained without warrant, probable cause, or articulable suspicion. - 75.
-Plaintiff Jane Doe was sentenced by a court that failed to accord her due process. - 76.
-Defendant Abdi Ali arbitrarily detained, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to arbitrarily detain, Plaintiff Jane Doe. - 77.
-Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff Jane Doe were committed under actual or apparent authority, or color of law, of the government of Somalia. - 78.
-As a result of her arbitrary detention, Plaintiff Jane Doe is entitled to damages in an amount to be determined at trial. - 79.
+- 45. The attempted extrajudicial killing of Plaintiff was not authorized by any court judgment.
+Plaintiff was never charged with, convicted of or sentenced for any crime. - 46.
+Defendant Abdi Ali personally committed, or exercised command responsibility over or directed, ordered, conspired with or aided and abetted soldiers in the Fifth Army Battalion to commit, the attempted extrajudicial killing of Plaintiff. - 47.
+Defendant Abdi Ali's acts or omissions described above and the acts committed by his subordinates against Plaintiff were committed under actual or apparent authority, or color of law, of the government of Somalia. - 48.
+As a result of his attempted extrajudicial killing, Plaintiff is entitled to damages in an amount to be determined at trial. - 49.
 Defendant Abdi Ali's acts were deliberate, willful, intentional, wanton, malicious, and oppressive and should be punished by an award of punitive damages in an amount to be determined at trial.

-FOURTH CLAIM FOR RELIEF (CRIMES AGAINST HUMANITY - PLAINTIFF JANE DOE)
+SECOND CLAIM FOR RELIEF (TORTURE)